Our Approach to Ovarian Cancer

 If you have been diagnosed with ovarian cancer, it’s important to go to a center that can provide you with a full range of treatment options, including access to clinical trials.

 At Siteman Cancer Center, Washington University oncologists and surgeons have the tools and expertise to tailor treatment to each patient’s diagnosis and individual circumstances.
 As the largest gynecologic oncology program in the Midwest, we see over 600 new patients with ovarian, cervical and endometrial cancers each year.
+Of these, approximately 100 newly diagnosed patients come to Siteman for their ovarian cancer care, but many others come for second opinions or clinical trial enrollment.
 Our ongoing research programs and clinical trials mean that ovarian cancer patients get the most advanced, evidence-based care available.

-Like many women with ovarian cancer, you may be used to taking care of others.
-At Siteman, we will take care of you.
-We are in this together with our multi-disciplinary team of nurses, oncologists, psychologists.
+Like many women with ovarian cancer, you’re probably used to taking care of others.
+At Siteman, we will take care of you with a multi-disciplinary team.

 The Siteman difference

-Siteman Cancer Center is the only National Cancer Institute (NCI)-designated Comprehensive Cancer Center in Missouri.
+Siteman Cancer Center is the only National Cancer Institute-designated Comprehensive Cancer Center in Missouri.
 U.S. News & World Report consistently ranks us among the top cancer facilities in the nation.
-As an NCI institution, we provide first-class patient care, conduct groundbreaking research, and train exceptional residents and fellows who will go on to become some of the best physicians in the country.
+As an NCI institution, we provide first-class patient care, conduct ground-breaking research, and train exceptional residents and fellows who will go on to become some of the best physicians in the country.

 Since its founding in 1999, Siteman has been leading the charge against cancer from the middle of the Midwest.
 Our Washington University oncologists and scientists have an impressive track record of discoveries that have fundamentally changed how cancer is treated.